funvill/funvill.github.io/_posts/2021-02-15-february-2021-braindump.md

 ---
-title: February 2021 brain dump
+title: "February 2021 brain dump"
 date: 2021-02-09 00:22:00
+categories:
-categories: bookmarks
+- bookmarks
 tags:
 - bookmarks
 - journal
 toc: true
+slug: february-2021-braindump

 ---

 Yet another [brain dump](https://en.wikipedia.org/wiki/Brain_dump) post. (*brain dump:* snapshot of the internal state of a knowledge database for transfer or archiving purposes).

 I am changing the format of the brain dumps to be more journal like instead of a list of links as in the previous versions.